Joadlaen/PurgeTheHeretic/README.md

 the button will change the player and phase when necessary such as pressing it during the shooting phase.

-the game ends when a player reaches the opposite objective or kills both of the other player's pieces.
+the game ends when a player reaches the opposite objective or kills both of the other player's pieces. (the latter goal will be a future endeavour due to time constraints and bugs present in the current code)

+made using unity version 2022.3.39f1 in the 2d format.